About Katynka Z Martinez

 Bio:

-Katynka Z. Martínez is Professor and Department Chair of Latina/Latino Studies in the College of Ethnic Studies.
+Katynka Z. Martínez is Professor of Latina/Latino Studies in the College of Ethnic Studies.
 She holds a BA in Sociology from the University of California at Santa Cruz and a PhD in Communication from the University of California at San Diego.

 Here in the Latina/Latino Studies Department, she teaches courses on film, television, journalism, media studies, the ethnic press and visual culture.
 The students in her Latina/Latino Journalism class research the history of the U.S. Latino press and contribute articles, photography and artwork to the Mission District bilingual newspaper El Tecolote.
-Martínez is Board President of Acción Latina, the nonprofit organization that publishes El Tecolote.
+Martínez is a board member of Acción Latina, the nonprofit organization that publishes El Tecolote.